T-Troll/alienfx-tools/README.md

 ## Installation
 - Download the latest release archive or installer package from [here](https://github.com/T-Troll/alienfx-tools/releases).
 - (Optional) `Ambient` effect mode uses DirectX for screen capturing, so you need to download and install it from [here](https://www.microsoft.com/en-us/download/details.aspx?id=35).
-Other modes don't require it, so you need it in case you plan to use `Ambient` effects only.
+Other modes don't require it, so you need it if you plan to use `Ambient` effects only.
 - (Optional) For LightFX-enabled games/applications, copy `LightFx.dll` into game/application folder.
 - (Optional) For `alienfx-cli` and `alienfx-probe` high-level support, both of my emulated (see above) or Alienware LightFX DLLs should be installed on your computer.
-These are automatically installed with Alienware Command Center and should be picked up by this program.
-You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu then "Allow 3rd-party applications" in older Desktop version.
+These are installed automatically with Alienware Command Center, and the program should pick them up.
+You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu, then "Allow 3rd-party applications" in older Desktop version.
 - Unpack the archive to any directory of your choice or just run the installer.
 - After installation, run `alienfx-gui` or `alienfx-probe` to check and set light names (all apps will have limited to no functionality without this step).